opalmedapps/opal-app/README.md

 git checkout -b staging_new_branch # This creates the new branch of the `staging` branch
 ```

 * Install the latest version of [NodeJS](https://nodejs.org/en/download/).
-If you have already done this, skip this step. **(NOTE: For proper access to the backend you must have version 12+)**
+If you have already done this, skip this step, but follow the instruction for verifying that Node is installed globally. **(NOTE: For proper access to the backend you must have version 12+)**

-Once this is done, verify that you installed Node globally by running
+Verify that Node is installed globally by running `node -v`.
-running `$node -v`

-If you see the current version of the Node runtime installed, then all is good!
+If you see the current version of the Node runtime installed after running `node -v`, then all is good!
 Otherwise please consult Node's troubleshooting manual or Google the error that occurs.

 This installation also installs the Node.js package manager [npm](https://docs.npmjs.com/getting-started/what-is-npm).
+This package manager is in charge of installing all the libraries and dependencies
+for development.
 The main/description file for a Node.js application is the
 [package.json](./package.json) file.
 This file states all the dependencies for the app
 and the versions for each of them. _npm_'s job is to manage these dependencies.

 * Install globally `webpack`, `webpack-dev-server`, `cordova`.
 ```
     npm install -g webpack webpack-dev-server cordova